kugge/Haskell-Mandelbrot/README.md

 # Haskell-Mandelbrot
-Plotting Mandelbrot Set with Haskell.
+Plotting Mandelbrot Set with Haskell and Gloss.